joshpowlison/open-stories/README.md

 [0000 Is Ma Faffritt Colour of teh Alfabeht: SVG webcomic](https://storieslc.com/0000-is-ma-faffritt-colour-of-teh-alfabeht/)

 If you'd rather post through storieslc.com instead of with Open Stories, it's also free and you can contact Josh Powlison about it at [josh@storieslc.com](mailto:josh@storieslc.com) for more info.

+## Open Stories vs Stories

+With Open Stories, you have full control of the design and function of your website.

+With Stories, you have less work and more integrated features.

+Both are free.

+**Pros of Open Stories**
+-Customize your site however you like
+-Add features to the site not currently included
+-No 10% Stories fee for user payments
+-Use your own web domain
+-Can use with things other than stories
+-Post your story's pages whenever you want

+**Pros of Stories**
+-Automatic site updates
+-Get new features by Josh Powlison before they're added to Open Stories -Integrated payment system and Story Points -storieslc.com email address and automated newsletters -User accounts/users can save their spot across devices -Automatically scheduled story updates

+If you want to work with Stories instead of Open Stories, contact Josh Powlison at josh@storieslc.com.

 ## Setup